 Volunteers are needed for the Volunteer Income Tax Assistance (VITA) program!

 The Volunteer Income Tax Assistance (VITA) program helps low- to moderate-income working households file tax returns and receive credits and refunds for which they are eligible.
 This is a free service.
 Volunteers complete a training and are certified by the IRS.
-Training will be held January 5-8 or January 12-15, 2015.
-You are required to attend consecutive evening sessions.

 Basic Requirements for Volunteers

 No prior experience is necessary.
 Volunteers complete training and are certified by the IRS.
 Training will be held January 4-7 or January 11-14, 2016, and volunteers need to attend consecutive evening sessions.
 Volunteers will be trained to let taxpayers know if they qualify for additional tax credits, such as the federal and the state Earned Income Tax Credits and the Child and Dependent Care Tax Credit.
 VITA volunteers must complete a minimum of one 4-hour shift per week during tax season in the late afternoons and evenings or on Saturdays; maintain confidentiality of all client information; and interact with the public in a helpful and supportive manner.
 Opportunities to become certified as an advanced tax preparer are also available.